-Course One: From Idea to Ballot
+Course One: From Idea to Ballot - Candidates in the Running

 In addition to an overview of the Election Academy, students will learn the fundamentals of candidate filing, including contests on the ballot and requirements specific to being candidates in those contests.
-Students will also expand their knowledge of candidate statement and ballot designation rules and regulations.
+This class will cover many areas of campaign finance, including filing requirements, deadlines, and legal regulations.
+Students will also expand their knowledge of candidate statements and ballot designation rules and regulations.

 Course Two: Ballot Blueprint

 April 4, 2018

 This class will walk students through the process of building a ballot, from start to finish.
 Students will learn about ballot types, random draw, rotations, translations, recording and producing the audio ballot, and the development of the sample ballot.
 Students will also have the opportunity to create their own ballot using the Orange County Registrar of Voters’ ballot generation software.

 This class will focus on the timely and critical issue surrounding security in elections.
 Students will learn how the Orange County Registrar of Voters protects the integrity of the ballot, from physical protections to advanced network safeguards.
 This class will also explore how the cybersecurity risk continues to grow and evolve, how we partner with local and national threat assessment centers and how data is analyzed.
 Students will also gain valuable insight into our partnerships with law enforcement and gain an understanding of how a complex protection plan is executed.